 Why a mobile app requires a database?

-Well, without a database, it would be impossible for a mobile application to stores tonnes of data for millions of customers.
-A database doesn’t just only help to store data, but it also makes it easy to update any of the particular data (from large volumes of data that is already there in a database) with newer data.
+Well, without a database, it would be impossible for a mobile application to store tonnes of data for millions of customers.
+A database doesn’t just only help to store data, but it also makes it easy to update any of the particular data (from large volumes of data that is already there is a database) with newer data.
 Also, the data that is stored in an app’s database is way more secure than being stored in any of the other forms and it helps in identifying any duplicate data set already present in it.
 This certainly would be difficult to do if the data is stored in any other data storage mode.
 Often it also happens that the users enter incomplete data sets, which can be problematic for any mobile app.
 However, a database can easily identify such cases.

 Meanwhile, a user can’t interact directly with any database – there must be an interface or an intermediate system that enables users to interact with it.
 This kind of interface is known as the DBMS (database management system).
 This basically is a computer software application that interacts with user or the other apps, and even with a database, so to capture and analyze data.
 Any of DBMS, for instance, MYSQL, is designed in a manner that it enables to define, query, create, update and administer the whole database.
 Here, the database is requested to provide the required data in a query language.